 In it Collins and his team summarise the results of years of work studying and comparing the activities of good companies (those that match general stock market performance) from great companies (those that performed on average 6.9 times better than the market over a 15-year period).
 He draws conclusions on many aspects of business from leadership to recruitment but a central idea is called the hedgehog concept – for reasons that you can discover in the book.

+The concept has three questions: 1) What can you be best in the world at?
+2) What are you deeply passionate about?
+3) What drives your economic engine?
+Tantalisingly, Collins points out that the answer to question 1) may not be the activity that your business is currently involved in even if it is profitable and you are growing.
+The importance of passion is self-evident, starting and running a business is hard with many setbacks in the road so if you don’t have a passion for your project you will probably tire of the challenge at some point.
+The third aspect also requires little explanation.
+Frankly, if your passion doesn’t generate a profit then unfortunately it is not viable at least in its current form.
 This question also implies a more forensic analysis of where the profit is generated within a business.
 Once identified, you will have the option to fine-tune your procedures to maximise the most profitable elements.
 Once you have identified the specific business that your company can be supreme at you must engage on a deliberate and determined process of implementation of a simplified strategy that step-by-step drives your plan forward.
 Each step is small and may have an imperceptible effect on the direction but by sticking at it the business develops momentum – Collins likens it to a flywheel.
 Read more articles about success:

 Share this story